-$w{g,i}$ = SID discharge weight for observation i in cell g.
+$w{g,i}$ = NIS or SID discharge weight for observation i in cell g.

 The estimates for the numerator, S^ , and its standard error, SE{S^} , were calculated in similar fashion to the unadjusted estimates for the numerator S in formula A.1.
-The only difference was that the weight for patient i in cell g was redefined to account for the weighting for direct standardization and the discharge weight as:
+The only difference was that the weight for patient i in cell g was redefined as: